nest/nest-simulator/doc/nest-3/nest3_overview.rst

 >>> len(nodes_alpha)
     10

+We can test the membership, to see if a specific gid belongs to the GIDCollection

+>>> 9 in nodes_alpha
+    True

 We can slice the GIDcollection, in this case from index 2 to index 8.
 This gives us a GIDCollection of 6 neurons.

 >>> print(nodes_alpha[2:8])